 Sawing through the bones of a fish still flopping on a broken oar, I often thought of how I could make this game more playful.
 On childhood fishing trips I’d grow restless aboard our pontoon as my dad smoked cigars, laughed with friends, cast a line into the shit hued currents of the Red River.
 We were always chained to trees that climbed into the river thinking they could swim but found themselves capable of little more than to lay and wait to drown.
 Browning leaves like fingers on limbs stuck out of water as if waving for help, their trunk spines forever held in bondage by our rusted boat.
-A boat with a mad surgeon on deck.
+A vessel with a mad surgeon on deck.

 After a couple hours of idle floating, pounding against the current in search of new trees to tie upon, maybe catching a fish or two myself, I sometimes wound up at the front of the pontoon.
 We used various “lower” fish we caught as cut bait.
 The ones few wanted to net or boil, those regarded as trash species.
 My job was to hack apart these river bastards, but a couple times I spun this task into a fantasy born from boredom.
 When a carp or mooneye snacked on a frog’s head or curled worm, they inevitably found themselves in my surgical tent, given to the ecstasies of a ten year old boy and his dull blade.